camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 and NTP reachability.
 It must be initialized from startup and ticked by a well-defined non-UI owner; UI screens issue commands and display state.

-Future capabilities build on an authenticated local service layer:
+The implemented local service layer includes:

-- browser API and realtime web app;
+- a realtime/history browser API and embedded web application;
-- data export/sync between devices;
-- meter/peer discovery and time sharing;
+- browser time contribution;
-- OTA update delivery and device diagnostics;
+- signed OTA delivery and diagnostics;
-- optional collaborative features such as a shared drawing surface.
+- remote display capture and input on a trusted local network.

+Browser calibration/settings/storage pages remain incremental product backlog.
+Data export and synchronization between devices remain future work.

 Mesh networking is a future architectural option, not a near-term dependency;
 the first network contract should work over ordinary Wi-Fi AP/station mode.

 ## Configuration and persistence

 Configuration belongs in NVS/Preferences and is versioned.
-It includes device role, sensor channel mapping, calibration values, Wi-Fi/AP settings, and future peer/service settings.
-Sensor calibration must be editable from the device UI and ultimately importable/exportable through the web interface.
+It includes sensor source mode, channel presence/mapping, calibration values, device identity, and Wi-Fi/AP settings.
+The current persisted Demo/Real boolean must migrate to a versioned mode enum before UART is added while preserving existing settings.
+Future peer/service settings are out of the current phase.

 Secrets need an explicit security policy before remote access is introduced.
 The current plain NVS credential storage is acceptable only as a local-device